JonBetts/ssplus-wiki/Migrating-site-checklist.md

 * Log into easyDNS and update the DNS entry.

-* On the old server, remove the site's entry in `server.xml` and then `sudo mv /sites/[site] /sites/_old`.
+* On the old server, comment out the site's entry in `server.xml` and then `sudo mv /sites/[site] /sites/_old`.
 You can now start up tomcat on the old server.

 * Deploy the relevant version of the app to the new server.